potassco/clorm/docs/clorm/integration.rst

     #end.

 * ``add_facts(facts)``.
-This function adds facts to an ASP program.
+A new function that adds facts to an ASP program.
 The facts can be either a list of predicate objects or a fact base.
 Because the initial facts in an ASP program will affect the grounding, new facts should only be added to the program **before** grounding.

 .. code-block:: python